Hosting and bandwidth provided by WebCentrix.net.

-Upgrading the memory in the White "Unibody" MacBook models -- the MacBook "Core 2 Duo" 2.26 13" (White Polycarbonate Unibody/Late 2009) and MacBook "Core 2 Duo" 2.4 13" (Mid-2010) -- is not quite as simple as it is in the earlier MacBook models, but it still is easy.
+There are two White "Unibody" MacBook models -- the MacBook "Core 2 Duo" 2.26 13" (White Polycarbonate Unibody/Late 2009) and MacBook "Core 2 Duo" 2.4 13" (Mid-2010) -- and upgrading the RAM in both is not quite as simple as it is in the earlier MacBook models, but it is still easy.

-Most of what you need to know to upgrade the RAM in the White "Unibody" MacBook is covered on pages 46-50 (which also references pages 37-39) in the User's Guides for the Late 2009 and Mid-2010 models (the text in this portion is identical for both).
+More specifically -- on pages 46-50 (which also references pages 37-39) of the User's Guides for the Late 2009 and Mid-2010 models -- Apple notes:

 Your computer has two memory slots that you access by removing the bottom case.
 Your MacBook comes with a minimum of 2 gigabytes (GB) of 1066 MHz Double Data Rate (DDR3) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
 Both memory slots can accept an SDRAM module that meets the following specifications: